SymbolicKEMs/CaseStudiesKEM/README.md

 ```

 Alternativley, to execute single case studies, replace the `all` with `onepass`,`kyber`,`sigma`,`perfectsigma` or `pqspdm`.

+The results can then be compared to the results in `precomputed_RES`.

+The results are saved as `.csv` files and can be found in folders named after the case study and the KEM configuration used.
+The `.csv` files contain a list, that for each lemma of the protocol models saves the proof results and timing information.
+For
+more details we refer to the `Methodology` section in the [full paper](https://eprint.iacr.org/2023/1933.pdf)

 ### Finding the right binding properties